Window Focus and Space Management

 This occurs when Space switching is disabled:

-# Solution 1: Allow Space switching (default)
+# Solution 1: Explicitly allow Space switching

 # Solution 2: Move window to current Space

-peekaboo click "Button" --bring-to-current-space
+peekaboo click "Button" --app YourApp --foreground --bring-to-current-space

 # Solution 3: Manually switch first